PantherHacks/pantherhacks.dev/README.md

 </p>

 ## PantherHacks Website
-This is the GitHub repository that contains the source code for the PantherHacks hackathon.
+The GitHub repository contains the source code for the PantherHacks hackathon event website.

 ## Disclaimer
 This website is in progress and is currently unfinished.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)